|Bertha (Burns) Bernard|

 Bertha married my grandfather Ovila Bernard in 1925.
 They had 4 children, Norman, Pauline, George, and Lorne.
 She died 19 September 1955 in Montreal from an accidental fall.

 My equally elusive great-grandmother and Bertha's mother, 'Lizzie' was also born in Quebec City to Jane Pyle and Samuel Williamson.

 She married George Burns, a stevedore in 1882.
 They had 4 children, Albert, William, Ethel and Bertha.

 George died in 1893 and is buried in the historic Mount Hermon cemetery in Quebec City.

 Uncle Albie moved to York, Ontario, married and had several children.
 He was a telegraph operator for the Canadian National Railway.
 I've never found Ethel or William.
 Ethel was said to have died of TB, the whereabouts of William is still a mystery.

 Lizzie passed away while taking a nap one afternoon around 1940, she was 90 years old.

 |Albert Edward Burns|

 He was 'Uncle Albie' to us.
-He was my grandmothers oldest brother.
-He did come to my great-grandmother's Lizzie's funeral but no one remembers him visiting on a regular basis.
+He was my grandmothers oldest brother. my great-grandmother's first born son.
+He came to my great-grandmother's Lizzie's funeral but no one remembers him visiting on a regular basis.

 Pictured with one of his sons, either Patrick or Robert.